32bitkid/watercolorizer/libs/watercolorizer/README.md

 - `layersPerEvolution` - Number of layers per evolutionary-step.
 Default: `3`
 - `layerEvolutions` - Number of evolutions applied to each layer.
 Default: `3`
 - `vertexWeights` - Scalar for each vertex in points which controls the magnitude of distortion per iteration.
 Default: `undefined`
-- `blurWeightsOnDistort` - Apply a 3-element gaussian blend on the derivied weights for distorted edges.
+- `blurWeightsOnDistort` - Apply a 3-element gaussian blend on the derived weights for distorted edges.
 Default: `false`
 - `simplifyAfterPreEvolution` - Apply polygonal simplification after the _pre-evolution_ phase.
 Default: `1`
 - `simplifyEachEvolution` - Apply polygonal simplification during each _evolutionary_ phase.
 Default: `false`

+For example:

 ```ts
 // Distort and subdivide the polygon 10 times and skip simplification